Plagioscion

 Plagioscion is a genus of freshwater ray-finned fishes belonging to the family Sciaenidae, the drums and croakers.
 They are found in tropical and subtropical South America where they inhabit fresh and brackish waters.
 Some species (notably P. squamosissimus and P. surinamensis) are important food fish and support major fisheries.

 Depending on the exact species, they reach up to about 30-80 cm in length.
 In general, the various species are similar and are not easily separated by meristics or colour.

 Plagioscion sometimes occur in schools.
 They are predators and the adults are essentially piscivorous.
 The largest in the genus, P. squamosissimus, mainly feeds on fish smaller than 15 cm, but may take ones up to about 60% of the length of the Plagioscion itself.

 Although the family Sciaenidae primarily is marine, there are four genera with freshwater species in South America.
 In addition to Plagioscion, this is Pachypops, Pachyurus and Petilipinnis.

 Taxonomy

 Plagoscion was first proposed as a genus in 1861 by the American biologist Theodore Gill without including any species.
-The type species was later designated as Sciaena squamosissima by Jordan and Eigenmann, this species had been described in 1840 by Johann Jakob Heckel with its type locality given as Suriname.
+The type species was later designated as Sciaena squamosissima by Jordan and C. H. Eigenmann, this species had been described in 1840 by Johann Jakob Heckel with its type locality given as Suriname.
 This genus has been placed in the subfamily Cynoscioninae by some workers, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sciaenidae which it places in the order Acanthuriformes.